Adult Discipleship Groups

 P– And finally, P stands for Prayer.
 If God has revealed something to you during this time in His Word, pray about it.
 Confess if He has revealed some sin that is in your life.
 Pray a prayer of commitment.
 Just respond to God through prayer.

-Do I SOAP on my own or with a group?
+Do I study on my own or with a group?

 WEEKLY ACCOUNTABILITY & ENCOURAGEMENT